Lens focus test chart to test your lenses

 So what is a lens focus check?
 It is a way to check to see that when your camera says that the image is in focus, and thereby should be sharp, that it is actually in focus and sharp.

-This way you know if you have a problem lens and as mentioned above some cameras have a menu that allows the photographer to make changes to the focus setting without sending the camera away.
+This way you know if you have a problem lens and, as mentioned above, some cameras have a menu (micro focus fine adjust) that allows a photographer to make changes to the focus setting without sending the camera or lens away.
 In the past we would have to bundle up the camera body and lens(es) and send them away to be adjusted.

 Should you test your lenses?